 In addition to regular rehearsals, we’ll have opportunities for playing at public venues, jam sessions, and more.
 You’ll also be able to make friends and network within our growing jazz community.

-Logistics: This is a tuition-based program.
-Groups are led by Paul Bangser, long-time local performer and music educator.
+Instructor: Groups are led by Paul Bangser, long-time local performer and music educator.

 Location: We rehearse at a location in North Bethesda, MD that is very close to the Beltway and 270.

 Private Instruction: Private lessons on jazz guitar, and music theory and ear training for all instrumentalists, are also available.
 Call us for more information.

 To Get Started or For More Information: Call Paul Bangser at (301) 461-8798 or email him at email@example.com.
 We’d love to discuss further details, answer questions, and see how our groups might fit with your musical plans and goals.